junior-jl/learning-python/object-oriented-programming/notes.md

 ##### Advantages of method overloading

-One might wonder that we could simply created new methods to perform different jobs rather than overloading the same method.
-However, under the hodd, overloading saves us memory in the system.
+One might wonder that we could have simply created new methods to perform different jobs rather than overloading the same method.
+However, under the hood, overloading saves us memory in the system.

 An obvious benefit is that the code becomes simple and clean.
 We don't have to keep track of different methods.